 (Modern spelling and McIlwaine’s edits used).

 One of the colonial Council who, along with Governor Wyatt and the other Council members, oversaw Richard Cornish’s sodomy trial, was Virginia Company Treasurer, George Yeardley.
 He had most recently served as Governor of the colony and would once more after Wyatt.
 His second appointment began in 1624.
-The subsequent Governor that followed Yeardley’s tenure was John Harvey who “took advantage of the position to advance his private interest “by foule and coveteous ways,” and in kind pardoned other corrupt Council members because, referring specifically to Governor Yeardley, Governor John Harvey “…found his delinquencies to have been in imitation of “the example of a former governor who passed unquestioned for many notable oppression”” (Morgan 1971, 191).
-Governor Harvey was speaking of Yeardley.
+The Governor after Yeardley’s second tenure was John Harvey who “took advantage of the position to advance his private interest “by foule and coveteous ways,” and in kind pardoned other corrupt Council members because, perhaps referring to Governor Yeardley, Governor John Harvey “…found his delinquencies to have been in imitation of “the example of a former governor who passed unquestioned for many notable oppression”” (Morgan 1971, 191).
 Indeed, when Yeardley’s term as governorship ended he was expected to give up his tenants to the incoming governor.
 He did not.
 In fact of Yeardley “…the records contain accusations against him of detaining servants belonging to other planters and of keeping as a servant a young man whose relatives had paid his way” (Morgan 1971, 192).
 Governors were among the most powerful of the Colony’s leadership.

 Three weeks later more about Jefferey Cornish’s reaction is recounted.
 Jefferey must not have been known to this next witness personally since Avenlinge, here, simply refers to Jefferey as “one who came aboard”.